 Preventive healthcare for women, such as cervical cancer screenings, mammograms, and prenatal care, are typically required to be covered without cost-sharing under the Affordable Care Act.
 However, the law acknowledges the need to consider women’s specific health needs throughout their lives.
 The HRSA-supported Institute of Medicine (IOM) health plan coverage standards will ensure that women receive a complete set of preventive care services without having to pay a co-insurance.

 An IOM study commissioned by HHS explores the types of preventive care services needed for women’s health and well-being and should thus be addressed in developing comprehensive women’s preventive care guidelines.
 HRSA supports the IOM’s guidelines on preventive care that addresses women’s health needs.
-At North Tex MedCare Clinic, our doctors are trained and experienced in women’s unique healthcare needs and can provide you with the necessary preventative care as outlined in the Affordable Care Act.
-Talk to our team at North Tex MedCare Clinic to learn more about treatments.
-We serve patients from Fort Worth TX, San Antonio TX, Addison TX, Terrell Hills TX, Carrollton TX, Richardson TX, China Grove TX, Farmers Branch TX, Hebron TX, Forest Hill TX, North Richland Hills TX, Leon Valley TX, White Settlement TX, and Highland Park TX.
+At North Tex MedCare Clinic and Urgent Care, our doctors are trained and experienced in women’s unique healthcare needs and can provide you with the necessary preventative care as outlined in the Affordable Care Act.
+Talk to our team at North Tex MedCare Clinic and Urgent Care to learn more about treatments.
+We serve patients from Allen TX, Fort Worth TX, San Antonio TX, Addison TX, Plano TX, Frisco TX, Terrell Hills TX, Carrollton TX, Richardson TX, China Grove TX, Farmers Branch TX, Hebron TX, Forest Hill TX, Leon Valley TX, Fairview TX, Parker TX, Lucas TX and BEYOND.

 - ADHD Diagnosis and Treatment

 - Urgent Care

 - Covid-19 Testing FAQ